kleinmann-orm/kleinmann-orm/docs/CONTRIBUTING.rst

 If you want to contribute check out issues, or just straightforwardly create PR.

-Tortoise ORM is a volunteer effort.
+Kleinmann ORM is a volunteer effort.
 We encourage you to pitch in and join the team!

 Please have a look at the :ref:`code_conduct`